Keysight/cyperf/deployment/k8s/README.md

                   topologyKey: "kubernetes.io/hostname"

     ```
-- If you still want to share resources among multiple CyPerf Agents, for example when multiple server pods runing in the same node, then use `limits` and `requests` for `cpu` and `memory` `resources` for more deterministic behaviour.
+- If you still need to share the resources among multiple CyPerf Agents, (for example: when multiple server pods are runing in the same node) then use the following:
+    * `limits` and `requests` for `cpu`
+    * `memory` and `resources` for more deterministic behaviour.
     ```
         resources:
             limits: